kobocoin/dockerfiles/v2103-stable/README.md

 ## Docker build your own Kobocoin v2.1.0.3 fullnode

 + Software installed - Kobocoind, kobocoin-qt
-+ wallet.dat - location of your choice
++ wallet.dat - Any location of your choice
 + Container size - 404MB
 + Installed as root - If built in a production environment please review security
 #### Build it